NicolasDenoyelle/Hierarchical-monitors/README.md

 * its depth location on topology,
 * its eventset ABI implementation (see performance plugins),
 * its eventset,
-* the length of its eventsets history,
+* a window size of samples to store,
 * a function to reduce eventset to a sample (instruction, cycles -> instructions/cycles) (see stat plugins)
 * a function to analyze samples and compute the monitor value. (see stat plugins)